DHTMLX/docs-suite/docs/grid/usage.md

 ## Exporting Grid

-You can easily export data of Grid into the Excel or CSV format.
+You can easily export data of Grid into the Excel, CSV, PDF, or PNG format.

 ### Exporting data to Excel